paul-mueser/music-bot/README.md

 ## [](#running-the-bot)Running the bot

-To run the bot, you need to open a terminal in the root directory of the project and run the command `npm run src/index.js`.
+To run the bot, you need to open a terminal in the root directory of the project and run the command `node src/index.js`.

-If you want to run the bot in development mode, you can run the command `npm run src/index.js --test`.
+If you want to run the bot in development mode, you can run the command `node src/index.js --test`.

 If you don't want to develop the bot, you can also run the bot as a [docker container from docker hub](https://hub.docker.com/r/paulmueser/musicbotdocker)